Lich-Corals/coral-chords/README.md

 - Syncing tabs with Spotify

 ## Installation

+> IMPORTANT NOTICE
+> Your system needs to use the D-Bus to be able to run this application.

 To install Coral-Chords, download the [latest release](https://github.com/Lich-Corals/coral-chords/releases) and follow these instructions.
 > [!NOTE]
 > You can also build the binary yourself using `cargo build --release` in the cloned project directory.